ef1301/CSCI-39594-AdvancedVisualTools/README.md

-# CSCI 46000/79521: Advanced Programming Languages
+# CSCI 39594: Advanced Visual Tools
 3 hrs, 3 credits.
 Department of Computer Science, Hunter College, City University of New York.

 ## Table of Contents